 Do you have any cards with a high annual fee?
 Are the benefits worth the cost?

 The following links will direct you to the rates and fees for mentioned American Express Cards.
-These include: Delta Reserve for Business Credit Card (Rates & Fees), The Business Platinum® Card from American Express (Rates & Fees), and The Platinum Card® from American Express (Rates & Fees).
+These include: Delta Reserve for Business Credit Card (Rates & Fees), The Business Platinum® Card from American Express (Rates & Fees), The Platinum Card® from American Express (Rates & Fees), and Delta Reserve® Credit Card from American Express (Rates & Fees).